Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Study I: Edge Efficacy

 \section{Study I: Edge Efficacy}

-Our first study examines the graph edges on whether they express useful relations.
-Ideally, a non-empty edge should bridge coherence between two nodes through its retrospective questions.
-For appropriate assessment, we adopt the recap identification on RECIDENT dataset \cite{recap}, a task on narratives that identifies whether certain preceding snippets can function as a recap or prelude to the audience in regards to a current context.
+Our first study examines the graph edges on whether they express useful relations, such that the generated retrospective questions should bridge the coherence between two context.
+For appropriate assessment, we conduct recap identification on RECIDENT dataset \cite{recap}, a task on narratives that identifies whether certain preceding snippets can function as a recap or prelude to the audience in regards to a current context.

-Concretely, the input takes a short snippet from a novel or show script, along with a provided list of its preceding snippets; this task resolves which preceding snippets are directly related with the current one in terms of plot progression, requiring contextual understanding of narrative development.
-As \graph is proposed to capture the inter-node coherence relations, edges of retrospective questions could be leveraged to link the current snippet to related preceding ones.
+Concretely, the input takes a short snippet from a novel or show script, along with a provided list of its preceding snippets.
+The task resolves which preceding snippets are directly related with the current one in terms of plot progression, requiring contextual understanding of narrative development.
+As \graph is designed to capture the coherence relations between context, edges of retrospective questions could be leveraged to link the current snippet to related preceding ones.
 Therefore, RECIDENT serves as a natural testbed for comprehensive evaluation of edge efficacy.